MTstateIntroStats/IntroStatActivitiesHybrid/_book/10-UR-module6_review.md

 2. Report and interpret the standard deviation of reported wait time in context of the study.
 \vspace{0.2in}

-3. Descripe the plot using the four characteristics for boxplots.
+3. Describe the plot using the four characteristics for boxplots.

 \vspace{1in}